We have an ant problem in our kitchen.

 Finally, I placed a single bay leaf on the countertop area where I’d seen several ants recently.

-The end result?
-No more ants!
+Yes.
+We had no more ants!
 Not a single one since I strategically placed the bay leaves in our kitchen.

-And I’d been having some fairly serious ’bouts with those critters (the very small black kind) for several weeks up until this point.
+And I’d been having some fairly serious bouts with those critters (the very small black kind) for several weeks up until this point.